-In the last century, on the private lands of the region, loggers first stripped forests of their prime, old growth trees, and then followed up years later by logging most of the medium large trees that remained.
-While the loss of the often huge, older conifers was a blow to wildlife, the fact that most forest areas were selectively logged at least ensured that the post-logging habitat still contained lots of smaller trees, lots of hardwoods, and many snags and down logs.
+Initially, loggers stripped forests on private lands of their prime old growth trees, and then followed up years later by selectively logging most of the remaining medium-large trees.
+While the loss of the huge old conifers was a blow to wildlife, the fact that most forest areas were selectively logged at least ensured that the post-logging habitat still contained a number of smaller conifers and hardwoods, as well as many snags and downed logs which provide valuable wildlife habitat.

-Two decades ago, however, Sierra Pacific Industries (SPI) has bought out all its competitors in the region and began systematically applying widespread clearcutting, followed by bulldozing and “site prep” treatments and tree planting that converted the natural forest into 20-acre blocks of tree plantations.
+In the past two decades, however, Sierra Pacific Industries (SPI) has bought out all of its competitors in the region, becoming the largest landowner in California.
+SPI began systematically applying widespread clearcutting, followed by bulldozing, herbicidal “site prep” treatments, and tree planting that converted the diverse natural forest into 20-acre blocks of tree plantations.
+These plantations reduce the forest's genetic diversity, increase fire risks, and reduce carbon storage, among other effects.

 Private forest logging practices

-CSERC supports the use of thinning logging methods by private companies on their private lands, but our Center is strongly opposed to widespread clearcutting.
+CSERC supports the use of thinning logging methods by private companies on their private lands, but we strongly oppose widespread clearcutting.

-The diverse and healthy forest habitat that originally grew on those sites is mostly destroyed.
-Many wildlife and plant species struggle to survive in the midst of rows of densely-planted pine trees.
-CSERC continues to advocate for changes in California’s forest practice rules so that no more than a small percentage of land in any watershed can be clearcut in any decade.
+The diverse and healthy forest habitat that originally grew on those sites is destroyed, and the remaining healthy forest is severely fragmented.
+Many wildlife and plant species struggle to survive in the rows of densely-planted pine trees.
+CSERC continues to advocate for changes in California’s logging practices so that no more than a small percentage of land in any watershed can be clearcut in any decade.

 This short video features local scenery, insights into the harms of clearcut logging practices, better solutions, and what you can do to help!